krisswiss/Interactive-Frontend-Development-Milestone-Project/README.md

 ### Surface

-Despite the minimalist approach, I was hoping to reflect , hence the choice of font, colours and background image.
+Despite the minimalist approach, I was hoping to reflect the essence of my chosen project which is to locate four categories of arts in any chosen area, hence the choice of font and background image.
+The colours I chose for the header and footer were to complimment the background (a palate of oil paints) without causing distraction to the viewer but to allow a popping quality of distinction while remaining harmonious.</br>
+I have chosen the satellite map type as the default as it further enhances the visual distinction while colourfully balancing the site.
+This defualt map type allows for a more artistically visual experience as apposed to the standard map type which in this particular case could obstruct the intended artisic appearance and therfore faith in this websites purpose, to locate artistic sites.  </br>
+However, if the user wishes to opt for the standard map type, this option is still available to them.</br>

 ## Technologies
 1. HTML
 2. CSS
 3. Bootstrap
+4. Font Awesome.
-4. JavaScript.
+5. JavaScript.
-5.  jQuery.
+6.  jQuery.
-6. EmailJS.
+7. EmailJS.
+8. Google Maps API.

 ### Existing Features:
 -	Find Me button to locate user.